Vary Peri: Cake Fairies

 A Female Orange Pudding Cake Deer Fawn, Orange Tia is Angel's close friend.
 She is very studious and usually more mature than the others, though she can have a very sharp tongue.
 She is also very calm and is very prepared on some situations and loves to read a lot of books, often being called a nerd sometimes.
 When she's stuck in a situation, she comes up with ideas.
 Tia is also a very good specialist on desserts and worked with Angel together in some of their creations.
 She owns an heirloom crown at her house and has a cousin named Niva, a very mischievous cat.
 Her star sign is Scorpio.

-She and Angel first met Bibi at Episode 1, thinking she's a thief who wants to take away one of Angel's decorated masterpiece.
-Tia also witnessed Bibi's fairy form for the first time, and knew that she has hidden abilities that she can discover.
+She and Angela first met Bibi at Episode 1, thinking she's a thief who wants to take away one of Angel's decorated masterpieces.
+Tia also witnessed Bibi's fairy form for the first time and knew that she has hidden abilities that she can discover.
 Tia is the seventh person to unlock her Cake Fairy abilities.